Welcome Aboard!Bergen – gateway to the fjords

 A must-see site of the city is Nidaros Cathedral, nicknamed ‘Norway’s Notre Dame’ for its Gothic architectural style.
 It is considered the most sacred building in all of Norway.
 Next door to the cathedral is the Archbishop’s Palace, where Norway’s crown jewels are on display.

 Nearby, the old city bridge Gamle Bybro sits over Nid River, marking the entrance to the old Hanseatic district of Bakklandet.
-The neighborhood’s colorful wooden wharves, which are propped up on stilts by the river’s edge, now house trendy restaurants.
-Up from Bakklandet is Kristiansten Fort, which features beautiful panoramic views of the city and fjord.
+The neighborhood’s colorful wooden wharves, which are propped up on stilts by the river’s edge, now house a variety of restaurants.
+Up from Bakklandet is Kristiansten Fort, which has beautiful panoramic views of the city and fjord.

 Back on board